screenRecorder

 elements

-Note: If you want to use a screenRecorder element, usually the easiest way is to use the recordElements command.
+If you want to use a screenRecorder element, often it's easier to use the recordElements command outside an experiment instead.
 Type help recordElements at the MATLAB command line for more information.

-Images are captured exactly as displayed on screen (or more specifically as drawn to the window's draw buffer).
-Note if you capture a series of images, the duration of capture is limited by your system's memory since all the images are stored in memory during the trial and image files only written in the inter-trial interval after.
-Also since writing image files is relatively slow, the inter-trial interval can extend to be quite long.
-Recording to a movie file doesn't have these limitations, but it has the tradeoff that most movie codecs apply image compression.
+Note at least if you record a series of images, duration of capture is limited by your system's memory since all the images are stored in memory during the trial and only written to files and released in the inter-trial interval after.
+Also since writing files is relatively slow, this can extend the inter-trial interval significantly.

 ▸ Object ends on its own?